Play video

 Why was Manifattura created?

-The functions of the two historic Florentine factories of Saint’Orsola and San Pancrazio were transferred to the modern industrial complex of the Manifattura Tabacchi for two reasons: firstly, to cope with the increased commercial demand for tobacco products; and secondly, to enhance the efficiency required of a modern industrial factory.
+The functions of the two historic Florentine factories of Saint’Orsola and San Pancrazio were transferred to the modern industrial complex of the Manifattura Tabacchi Firenze for two reasons: firstly, to cope with the increased commercial demand for tobacco products; and secondly, to enhance the efficiency required of a modern industrial factory.

 The unification of the two factories also resolved the issue of the dispersion of the other services, spread out over five or six distant locations.
 These services included the Raw Tobacco Warehouses, the Compartmental Office for commercial and tax services, the Department of tobacco cultivation, the Depot, and the Sales Department for Monopoly Goods.
-In fact, the new Florence Manifattura would house all of these different centres of activity, rationalising and reducing a whole series of general expenses related to transport, heat distribution, electricity and surveillance.
+In fact, Manifattura Tabacchi Firenze would house all of these different centres of activity, rationalising and reducing a whole series of general expenses related to transport, heat distribution, electricity and surveillance.

 A NEW MAJOR INDUSTRIAL SITE CHANGES THE CITY'S SOCIAL AND URBAN LIFE.
 ARCHITECTURE BEARS THE PRESTIGIOUS MARK OF PIER LUIGI NERVI